-The blocks secured by Blue Energy cover an area of approximately 5,630,000 acres (22,788km2).
-At this stage, award of the blocks requires both Native Title Agreements to be negotiated and Environmental Authorities to be issued by the Queensland Government.
+These Application blocks secured by Blue Energy cover an area of approximately 5,630,000 acres (22,788km2) in the southern Georgina Basin of western Queensland.
+At this stage, award of the blocks requires Native Title Agreements to be negotiated and agreed.
 Blue Energy continues discussions with the representatives of the Bularnu Waluwarra and Wangkayujuru People to secure a Native Title Agreement.